MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 1. Select **Save and Run** again.

-   > [!NOTE]
-   > If you choose to create a new branch, you will need to create a pull request to merge the changes to the main branch.
+   > **Note**: If you choose to create a new branch, you will need to create a pull request to merge the changes to the main branch.

 1. Open the pipeline.
 If you see the message "This pipeline needs permission to access a resource before this run can continue to Docker Compose to WebApp", select **View**, **Permit** and **Permit** again.
 This is needed to allow the pipeline to create the Azure resources.